 A good website does more than look good

 But a good website can also help to increase brand awareness.
 It can do so in two ways: by effectively educating the user on the product or offering, and by attracting more traffic.
-The first point is pretty straightforward.
-Any decent company website should make it clear to the user exactly what the company do or sell and how they, the user, can benefit.
+Any decent company website should make it clear to the user exactly what the company does or sell and how they, the user, can benefit.
 It seems straightforward but you’d be amazed at how many companies fail at this.

 Become an industry leader